 Option Description Driver Selection of the driver from the drop-down list.
 It contains all drivers loaded in the project.
-Current condition Fixed entry that is set by the system.
-Has no function in the current version.
-Driver command Selection of the desired driver command from a drop-down list.
+Current condition Fixed entry that is set by the system. no function in the current version.
+Driver command no function in the current version.
 For details on the configurable driver commands, see the available driver commands section.
 Driver-specific command Entry of a command specific to the selected driver.
 Note: Only available if, for the driver command option, the driver-specific command has been selected.
 Show this dialog in the Runtime Configuration of whether the configuration can be changed in the Runtime: Active: This dialog is opened in the Runtime before executing the function.
 The configuration can thus still be changed in the Runtime before execution.
 Inactive: The Editor configuration is applied in the Runtime when executing the function.
 Default: inactive